-- Historic rural Parish community; - Strong historical and cultural associations with beer, cider production and Morgan automotive; - A legacy from beer production (hops drying), Oast Houses provide architectural/cultural character; - Influence of local geology (brick making); - The influence of the surrounding landscape context; - Attractive place to live and work;
+- Historic rural Parish community; - Strong historical and cultural associations with beer, cider production and Morgan automotive; - A legacy from beer production (hops drying), Oust Houses provide architectural/cultural character; - Influence of local geology (brick making); - The influence of the surrounding landscape context; - Attractive place to live and work;

-- Ageing population demonstrated by the 2011 Census with 74.5% of the Neighbourhood Plan Area aged 30 and over, and the area's Mean Age of 47; - Detached houses are the most common housing typology with 67.7%, semi-detached and 25.1% and 1.8% terraced (2011 Census); - Population density of 0.3 persons per hectare is indicative of the rural settlement, comprising of satellite farmsteads, small hamlets and villages set within a countryside context.; - Core Strategy identifies Stoke Cross/Stoke Lacy as suitable for development and the rest of the NP area as countryside; - Constraints to pedestrian movement, fragmented pavement networks; - Narrow access often used by farm vehicles and transport freight lorries; - The A465 between Bromyard and Hereford is susceptible to congestion through the NP Area at commuting and school times; - Speed restrictions are often not adhered to; - Aspiration to produce a Design Guide to ensure representative character within new development; - Desire to improve construction quality, material robustness and climate resilience; and - Proportionate development must be attributable to local needs.
+- Ageing population demonstrated by the 2011 Census with 74.5% of the Neighbourhood Plan Area aged 30 and over, and the area's Mean Age of 47; - Detached houses are the most common housing typology with 67.7%, semi-detached and 25.1% and 1.8% terraced (2011 Census); - Population density of 0.3 persons per hectare is indicative of the rural settlement, comprising of satellite farmsteads, small hamlets and villages set within a countryside context. - Constraints to pedestrian movement, fragmented pavement networks; - Narrow access often used by farm vehicles and transport freight lorries; - The A465 between Bromyard and Hereford is susceptible to congestion through the NP Area at commuting and school times. - Speed restrictions are often not adhered to. - Aspiration to produce a Design Guide to ensure representative character within new development; - Desire to improve construction quality, material robustness and climate resilience; and - Proportionate development must be attributable to local needs.

-2.6.
+2.5.
 Cultural associations